szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Earthquake more effective and disable annoyances (250)

 Earthquake is generally very inconvenient to be cast at any point because of how it affects your whole party.
-This disables that behavior, and in case you don't enjoy feeling like casting it might give you a tiny seizure, it also disables the screen shake.It also makes it more effective, by making the saves and damage decay less harshly:
+This disables that behavior, and in case you don't enjoy feeling like casting it might give you a tiny seizure, it also disables the screen shake.
+It also makes it more effective, by making the saves and damage decay less harshly:

 1st round: vanilla, 6d6 damage, -6 save to avoid unconsciousness 2nd round: 5d6 damage, -4 save